 Further reading: How to Get an SBA Disaster Loan

 For faster funding, you might consider an SBA Express Bridge Loan.

 The Express Bridge Loan program allows small businesses to borrow up to $25,000 for up to 7 years, and you can only get one from a lender you were already banking with at the time of the disaster.
 The SBA can turn around an Express Loan application within 36 hours, although it might take your bank longer to process the paperwork on their end.

 In the U.S., the federal, state, and many local governments agencies are working on strategies to support small businesses that are being impacted by COVID-19.

-The federal government recently passed a massive coronavirus relief bill that will provide a major economic stimulus.
+The federal government’s massive coronavirus relief bill has provided a major economic stimulus.